-- Some travel insurers will allow you to travel with up to 10 dependent children aged under 21 (not in full time employment) free of additional charge with Family Travel Insurance for your holiday.
+- Some travel insurers will allow you to travel with up to 10 dependent children aged under 21 (not in full time employment) with Family Travel Insurance for your holiday.

 - If you’re taking your kid’s friends on holiday, they will likely need to be covered under their own travel insurance policy.